plum03/trivia/README.md

 ## Acknowledgments

-* Hat tip to the creators of Qriusity for this API and for making the documentation so easy to follow!
+* Hat tip to the creators of Qriusity for the API and user-friendly documentation!